Mohammad-Khazaee/Mohammad-Khazaee.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello my name is mohammad khazaee.
-I'm electrical engineering and computer science student at ferdowsi univercity of mashhad
+I'm electrical engineering student at ferdowsi univercity of mashhad